johnnyzn/DW-GAN/README.md

 }
 ``` -->
 ## Acknowledgments
 For [CNN model training](https://github.com/dee1024/pytorch-captcha-recognition), Dee Qiu's code is used for reference.
 The [CNN Synthesizer](https://github.com/lepture/captcha) is used from an open-source CAPTCHA library.
-Based on that implementation, we made fine change in the code to satisfy our need for experiments.
+Based on that implementation, we change the code to satisfy our need for experiments.